techscouter/semantic-xr/Examples/semanticXrExamples.md

 * [Audio-based AR (video).](https://youtu.be/Lsri6037iIE) This example uses AI (object recognition cloud service) in contrast to other examples which use a game engine library to generate the Semantic-XR content.

 ## Composite Semantic-XR
-* For example a computer screen or a cinema screen inside VR or photographs or TV shows in passthrough mode which are Semantic-XR entities by themselves (advanced usage of this could be used for reflections and/or views behind transparent surfaces).
+* For example a computer screen or a cinema screen inside a VR experience or photographs or TV shows in passthrough mode which are Semantic-XR entities by themselves (advanced usage of this could be used for reflections and\ or views behind transparent surfaces).

 ## crossSemanticXrEquality examples
 This single field opens up a lot of opportunities, such as conveying equality of entities in space and time.
 For example: